Descanonge/filefinder/README.md

 </div>

-FileFinder allows to specify the structure of filenames with a simple syntax.
+To find files, FileFinder allows to specify the structure of filenames with a simple syntax.
 Parts of the file structure varying from file to file can be indicated with format strings or regular expressions, or with pre-defined defaults (mainly for dates).
 Once setup, it can: